Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Experimental sensitivity

 The differential event rates for a 40 keV ALP, with a coupling constant of $g_{a\gamma\gamma}=10^{-4}~\mathrm{GeV}^{-1}$, are shown in Fig.~\ref{rate_gae}.
-The blue, orange, and green curves correspond to the Connie, Atucha-II, and Oscura experiments, respectively.
+The blue and orange lines correspond to the Connie, and Atucha-II experiments, respectively.
 As expected, the plasmon resonance appears in the low-energy region for light ALPs, exhibiting a peak in the differential event rate around 20 eV.
 The difference in the observed differential event rate is attributable to the different ALP fluxes from the reactors at each experiment.
-Since the differential event rate for this plasmon-produced signal scales with the flux, Oscura experiments (with the highest flux) predicts the largest differential rate, followed by Atucha-II and then Connie.
+The Atucha-II experiment, with its higher flux, predicts a larger differential rate than the Connie experiment.

 In this work, we present 90\% C.L. exclusion limits on the ALP-photon coupling $g_{a\gamma\gamma}$ from an analysis of data from reactor experiments.
 To obtain the expected signal event spectrum, the theoretical differential event rate was convolved with the detection efficiency as a function of energy, as provided in Refs.~\cite{CONNIE:2024pwt,Depaoli:2024bgs}, thereby correcting for detector effects.
 Following this correction, the sensitivity was derived using a likelihood test based on a single energy bin.
 For the Connie experiment, which covers an energy range from 15 eV to 215 eV, this yields a upper limit of 6.2 signal events with 90\% C.L.~\cite{CONNIE:2024off}.
 A similar analysis for the Atucha-II experiment, performed over a single bin spanning 40 eV to 240 eV, sets a upper limit of 30.9 signal events~\cite{CONNIE:2024off}.